Update: ‘VW MEB/SSP platform could support the Electric VW Beetle/ ID.Beetle/ID.Bug’ section updated.

 Volkswagen’s iconic Beetle could return as a modern electric car, joining the ranks of the VW Microbus (VW Bulli).
-After years of on and off rumors about a VW Beetle EV, evidence suggesting internal discussion on the Beetle EV surfaced just days ago.
+After years of rumors about an electric VW Beetle, evidence suggesting internal discussion on the Beetle EV surfaced earlier this year.
 With the New Auto strategy in place, an electric Beetle seems more realistic than ever this decade.

 Volkswagen Group CEO Dr. Herbert Diess has been exploring the possibility of reviving legacy models as EVs to join the company’s electric mobility plans.
-Recently, Dr. Diess fielded questions from Weibo users, one of whom asked how the company responds to so many customer expectations, like an electric Beetle launch and cinema/camping mode in VW ID. models, for instance.
-In response, he confirmed that the company is thinking about the Beetle EV and was looking forward to suggestions from China of what the company should do.
+When Dr. Diess fielded questions from Weibo users, one user asked how the company responds to so many customer expectations, like an electric VW Beetle launch and cinema/camping mode in VW ID. models, for instance.
+In response, Dr. Diess confirmed that the company was thinking about the electric VW Beetle and was looking forward to suggestions from China on what the company should do.

 I’m really excited about another product which is not as famous in China, which is the (ID.)
 BUZZ.
 And after launching this, we have probably better experience how we can bring our this emotional, traditional world of Volkswagen into the EV sector.
 And then it would be easy to also do other emotional (models).
 We have been thinking about Beetle, yes.
 We have been thinking about Dune buggies, or some other emotional cars in our history.
 That would be possible, and I would look forward to suggestions from China what we should do.
 You know, it can be done.
 If we have big enough followership, we would be also prepared to do something special for China.Dr.
 Herbert Diess, CEO, Volkswagen Group

 Between now and 2026, Volkswagen Group will invest around EUR 52 billion into developing and producing new EV models.
-At least for the Volkswagen brand, neo-retro EVs could evoke a lot of excitement among customers.
-The success of the VW ID.
-Buzz could hold weightage in the decisions about launching more classic models with electric propulsion.
-In a positive case, we see a VW Beetle EV arriving in showrooms only after the SSP platform is ready for commercialization, which will happen in 2026.
+At least for the Volkswagen brand, neo-retro EVs could evoke excitement among customers.
+The market acceptance of the VW ID.
+Buzz would hold weight in the decisions to introduce more classic models with electric propulsion.
+In a favorable scenario, we see an electric VW Beetle arriving in showrooms in the second half of the decade.

-Succeeding MQB, MSB, MLB, as well as MEB and PPE hardware platforms, SSP is a mechatronics platform.
+Succeeding MQB, MSB, MLB, as well as MEB and PPE hardware platforms, SSP is the ultimate mechatronics platform.
 It will form the basis for models across segments, from entry-level to the top of the range.
 The super-platform will underpin every Volkswagen Group car with outputs ranging from 85 to 850 kW.
-Volkswagen Group is planning four versions: SSP 1, SSP 2, SSP 3, and SSP n.
+Volkswagen Group plans four versions: SSP 1, SSP 2, SSP 3, and SSP n.

 Featured Image Source: Volkswagen Group